Seek Returns logo

 Min

-AME vs. SAIA: A comparison of their Operating Margin against their respective Industrial - Machinery and Trucking industry benchmarks.
+AME vs. SAIA: A comparison of their Operating Profit Margin (TTM) against their respective Electrical Equipment and Ground Transportation industry benchmarks.

 Profitability at a Glance